Dhruv2012/Drone-based-building-assessment/win_det_heatmaps/README.md

 ## Directories

 **sample_seq_data**: 3 sample vertical sequences of a building.
 Contains images, log file and CSV file(window coordinates obtained from post_processing module). \
 **post_processing**: Entire Post-processing module based on template matching and Non-maxima suppression(NMS).
 Detects windows through template matching where the model fails and removes multiple instances through NMS.
-This is called during model inference and a CSV file containing window coordinates is generated.\
+This is called during model inference (infer.py) and a CSV file containing window coordinates is generated.\
+**mapToVerticalPlane**: Contains python class to map windows to a dummy vertical Plane.
+Also contains scripts and jupyter notebook on running it.\
 **templateMatching**: Contains jupyter nb of Template Matching module showing all intermediate results. \
 **recordedWindowCoordinates**: CSV Files(containing window coordinates) of different sequences generated from post-processing module.